anish2056/Movie-Recommend-System/README.md

-# movie-recommend-system
 # anish2056-movie-recommend-system
-# movie-recommend-system
-# movie-recommend-system
-# movie-recommend-system
-#you can check this project using this url https://movie-recommend-system-a7abte62carczyvplvmglq.streamlit.app/
+# you can check this project using this url https://movie-recommend-system-a7abte62carczyvplvmglq.streamlit.app/
+#  The data for this project are used from kaggle.com url https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata